 Using a Blended Quote

-A blended quote is the result when quoted words or phrases are blended smoothly into your sentence.
-With a blended quote, the first word of the quote is not capitalized.
-Nor is there a comma that precedes it.
+A blended quote is the result when quoted words or phrases from someone else are blended seamlessly into your sentence.
+No comma precedes a blended quote.
+Be sure the quote blends in grammatically with the rest of the sentence.